“... the joy of the Lord is your strength” (Nehemiah 8:10).

 Some of us love the sight of a universal gym or a set of free weights.
 Some of us view such things as being remarkably like our idea of medieval torture devices.
 But whether we willingly undergo a hard workout or not, everyone admits that becoming physically stronger usually takes a lot of sweat and effort.

-Similarly, we may think that increasing spiritual strength usually involves hard work and the dedicated practice of disciplines such as prayer and fasting.
+Similarly, we may think that increasing spiritual strength probably involves hard work and continuous practice.
 So if I were to tell you there is a perfectly pleasurable and sweat-free way to increase your spiritual strength you would probably think I was selling something.
 Yet the Bible tells us that such a source of strength is available to us.
-The verse quoted above from the Book of Nehemiah makes an amazing statement if we are willing to focus on it and accept it for what it says: “The joy of the Lord is your strength.”
+The verse quoted above from the Book of Nehemiah makes an amazing statement if we are willing to accept it for what it says: “The joy of the Lord is your strength.”
 Given what we know of most strength-building exercises, this sounds almost too good to be true, but Nehemiah’s words are not just some pleasant poetic statement.
 It’s not that he just happened to mention joy and strength in the same sentence – there are actually a good number of biblical passages that link joy and strength directly.

 In fact, 1 Chronicles 16:27 tells us that these qualities are linked in the nature of God himself: “Splendor and majesty are before him; strength and joy are in his dwelling place.”
 Once we begin to see the connection between joy and strength in this and numerous other verses, we begin to understand what the connection is.
 Joy is a source of strength that can help carry us through the difficulties of life just as much as determination and endurance, and in some ways more so.